TomD0wning/DataStructuresAndAlgorithms/OptimisationAndGraphs.md

 ## Dynamic Programming

-Divide and conquer is a common technique for solving problems, however for this to be effcient the sub problems should be distinct otherwise we could end up solving the same subproblem repeatedly.
+Divide and conquer is a common technique for solving problems, however for this to be efficient the sub problems should be distinct otherwise we could end up solving the same subproblem repeatedly.

 An example of this is the Fibonacci sequence, which comprises of the simple rule that each number after the first two is the addition of the previous pair.